-Graduation Literacy Assessment
+• Graduation Literacy Assessment

-The Graduation Literacy Assessment will be introduced in January 2022.
-It is expected that students graduating in 2022 will be required to sit this new assessment prior to graduation
+• The Graduation Literacy Assessment will be introduced in January 2022.
+Students graduating in 2022 will be required to sit this new assessment prior to graduation

 Please note: The required courses listed above are the minimum requirements to achieve the BC Dogwood Diploma.
 Elective programming must be chosen to ensure the requirements for university entrance are met.